 Whatever combination they appear in, Parkinson’s symptoms can impact seniors’ ability to lead independent lives and maintain routines without assistance.
 The degree to which that’s true depends on what stage at which the Parkinson’s has reached.
 While medication is certainly one treatment option, it’s important to remember that there is no cure.
 It’s important to make lifestyle changes, too, like being sure to get enough Vitamin D, calcium, and fiber.

-Assisted living is an excellent option for seniors living with Parkinson’s, too, because senior care facilities like Regency Retirement Jackson are outfitted with stability bars in restrooms, manage cooking and cleaning and maintenance, and have staff on hand in case of an emergency like a fall.
+Assisted living is an excellent option for seniors living with Parkinson’s, too, because senior care communities like Regency Retirement Jackson are outfitted with stability bars in restrooms, manage cooking and cleaning and maintenance, and have staff on hand in case of an emergency like a fall.
 That kind of support can significantly simplify life for those living with Parkinson’s and offer peace of mind.

 Assisted senior living homes like Regency Retirement Jackson can also accommodate progressive conditions like Parkinson’s by offering different scales of care, from short-term stays to assisted living to memory care.
 Ultimately, managing Parkinson’s’ is about controlling the symptoms as they emerge and progress.